MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/custom-visual-develop-tutorial-format-options.md

 ![Dist folder](media/custom-visual-develop-tutorial-format-options/dist-folder.png)

-The package contains everything required to import the custom visual into either the **Power BI service** or a **Power BI Desktop** report.
-You have now packaged the custom visual, and it's now ready for use.
+The package contains everything required to import the custom visual into either the Power BI service or a Power BI Desktop report.
+You have now packaged the custom visual, and it's  ready for use.

 ## Importing the custom visual

-Now you can open the **Power BI** report, and import the Circle Card custom visual.
+Now you are ready to import the Circle Card custom visual.

-For instructions on how to import the `circleCard.pbiviz` file from the **dist** folder into your **Power BI** report see [Import a custom visual from your local computer](import-visual.md#import-a-visual-file-from-your-local-computer-into-power-bi).
+Follow the directions in [Import a visual file from your local computer into Power-BI](import-visual.md#import-a-visual-file-from-your-local-computer-into-power-bi) to import the `circleCard.pbiviz` file from the **dist** folder into your **Power BI** report.

 ## Debugging

-For tips about debugging your custom visual, see the [debugging guide](./visuals-how-to-debug.md).
+For tips about debugging your custom visual, see the [debugging guide](visuals-how-to-debug.md).

 ## Next steps